Petrov-connect/FUNDAMENTALS/README.md

-# My homework,exercise and exams from Java Advanced coure in SoftUni
+# Exercise from Java Programming Book by Svetlin Nakov